 Make sure you jump on the one of a kind eco friendly tour with Dolphin Swim Australia.
 And if you don’t fancy going in the water, just stay on board for the dolphin watching cruise.
-We definitely recommend pre-booking this unique Swimming With Dolphins In Port Stephens tour before you go to swim with wild dolphins!
+We definitely recommend pre-booking this unique Swimming With Dolphins tour before you go to swim with wild dolphins!

-Port Stephens is one of THE best places to go whale watching in New South Wales, put this on your best things to do in Port Stephens list.
-This whale watching cruise in Port Stephens gives you the opportunity to get up close with humpback whales.
-If you’ve never been on a Port Stephens whale watching tour, make sure you do this when you’re visiting the area – there is nothing quite like it.
+Known as one of THE best places to go whale watching in New South Wales, put this on your best things to do in Port Stephens list.
+This whale watching cruise gives you the opportunity to get up close with humpback whales.
+If you’ve never been on a whale watching tour here, make sure you do – there is nothing quite like it.

 Don’t Own a 4WD?
 No problem.
 In this 3.5hr 4WD tour, you’ll be able to sit back in a comfy 7 seater air-con 4WD whilst you’re driven around the sand dunes to some of the most secluded places in NSW.
 Expect to visit a number of hidden beaches and if you’re lucky, you might see some koalas and whales along the way!